danilofreire/umbertolandia/README.md

 # Umbertolândia

-This repository contains materials for a short-term, internal course targeted at our research assistants at [Fundação Getulio Vargas](http://fgv.br).
+This repository contains materials for a short-term, internal course designed for our research assistants at [Fundação Getulio Vargas](http://fgv.br).
 For personal use only.

 ## Prerequisites